ValdmanisLab/InVNTR/README.md

 2. Check for missing files and download them from their listed locations (S3 or HTTP)
 3. Decompress and rename files as needed
 4. Generate `.fai` index files for reference sequences using `samtools faidx`
-5. Download 1000 Genomes Project phased VCFs (chromosomes 1–22 + X) from UCSC
+5. Download a 1000 Genomes Project phased VCF

 ### Setup Dependencies